§461-1 Definitions. For the purposes of this chapter:

 (B) Ordering drug therapy related laboratory tests;

-(i) Immunizations orally, by injection, or by intranasal delivery, to persons eighteen years of age or older by a pharmacist having appropriate training that includes programs approved by the ACPE, curriculum-based programs from an ACPE-accredited college of pharmacy, state or local health department programs, or programs recognized by the board of pharmacy; and
+(i) Immunizations orally, by injection, or by intranasal delivery, to persons eighteen years of age or older by a pharmacist having appropriate training that includes programs approved by the ACPE, curriculum-based programs from an ACPE-accredited college of pharmacy, state or local health department programs, or programs recognized by the board of pharmacy;

-(ii) Vaccines to persons between fourteen and seventeen years of age pursuant to section 461-11.4;
+(ii) Vaccines to persons between fourteen and seventeen years of age pursuant to section 461-11.4; and

-(G) Transmitting a valid prescription to another pharmacist for the purpose of filling or dispensing; or
+(G) Transmitting a valid prescription to another pharmacist for the purpose of filling or dispensing;

 "Practitioner" means an individual licensed by the State or authorized by the laws of the State to prescribe prescription drugs within the scope of the person's practice.

 "Prescription" means an order or formula issued by a practitioner licensed by the State or authorized by the laws of the State to prescribe prescription drugs within the scope of the practitioner's practice, for the compounding or dispensing of drugs or an order or formula issued by an out-of-state practitioner in compliance with chapter 328.

 "Prescription drug" means any drug dispensed, distributed, or sold pursuant to a practitioner's order.

 "Registered pharmacist" means a person licensed under this chapter to practice in a pharmacy except where another meaning is clearly manifested by the context.